Medieestetikk: Historie og teori - bacheloroppgåve

 Mål og innhald

 The aim of this course is to strengthen students' knowledge of the aesthetics of visual texts, and to develop the ability to use central theories and analytical perspectives on texts such as classic and newer Hollywood films, European films, alternative or non-Western films, art films. and documentaries, contemporary television series, and computer games.
-Emphasis is also placed on linking the aesthetics of the texts to the institutional, technological and production framework conditions, and on placing the texts in a wider cultural-historical context.
+An emphasis is also placed on linking the aesthetics of the texts to the institutional, technological and production framework conditions, and on placing the texts in a wider cultural-historical context.
+The course may also focus on particular genres, practices, and themes.

 Upon completion of this course, the student will have achieved the following learning outcomes defined in terms of knowledge, skills and general competence: